 Test 1: The evaluator shall establish a TLS connection using each of the cipher suites specified by the requirement.
 This connection may be established as part of the establishment of a higher-level protocol, e.g., as part of an EAP session.
 It is sufficient to observe the successful negotiation of a cipher suite to satisfy the intent of the test; it is not necessary to examine the characteristics of the encrypted traffic in an attempt to discern the cipher suite being used (for example, that the cryptographic algorithm is 128-bit AES and not 256-bit AES).

-The evaluator verified that the TOE could successfully establish a TLS connection using each of the claimed cipher suites.
+The evaluator verified that the TOE, on both the Windows and RHEL platforms, could successfully establish a TLS connection using each of the claimed cipher suites.